Video game monetization: Player trading

 Player trading is a business model where in-game items and digital currencies can be traded between players on the game marketplace that allows the publisher to get a cut on transactions that players made.
 Most of the times, The publisher can get a percentage from every transactions, like Steam community market, or from a difference between buying and selling price of the in-game currency, like World of Warcraft.
 However, player trading can lead to a gray market where through third-party websites, these virtual items can be bought and sold with real-world currency, which, for games that use gambling-like mechanisms, can violate regional laws.
 In one specific case, Valve took steps to shut down extensive use of Counter-Strike: Global Offensive items that were being used for skin gambling after it was discovered that these items were being used to wager on games of chance by younger players.

 Related to player trading is the incorporation of blockchain technology, which purports to provide an encrypted record of ownership and transfer for a digital item.
-This can be used trade digital items by treating them as non-fungible tokens (NFTs).
+This can be used to trade digital items by treating them as non-fungible tokens (NFTs).
 These blockchain transactions can also be set up to require that a percentage of the payments in a player-to-player transaction are diverted to the publisher.
-One of the first examples of a blockchain game was Cryptokitties in 2017, a virtual pet game where unique cartoon cats backed by blockchain (effectively NFTs)could be bred to make new ones that could be traded with others.
+One of the first examples of a blockchain game was Cryptokitties in 2017, a virtual pet game where unique cartoon cats backed by blockchain (effectively NFTs) could be bred to make new ones that could be traded with others.
 Cryptokitties made headlines when one of these virtual cats sold for more than via Ethereum cryptocurrency.
 As of 2021, the use of blockchain and NFT for monetization is limited.
 Some publishers have expressed interest in increasing their use of blockchain and NFT technology.
 The intersection of video games and blockchain financing is sometimes referred to as "GameFi".
 Because players can earn money from these sales, such games can also be called "play-to-earn", with limited cases reported of players earning a living salary from participating in these games.